9bany/curl-to-json/README.md

 If you want to colaborate check the project's issues.

 1. Fork the repository
-2. Create a new branch
-3. Implement your solution
+2. Implement your solution
-4. Commit
+3. Commit
-5. Open a Pull Request
+4. Open a Pull Request

 Thanks!